akeneo/pim-helpcenter/content/md/what-is/what-is-a-family.md

 The family `Camcorders` will **gather all these attributes**, and they will be automatically added to any new product added to this family.

-A hammer will also have a product identifier (a sku for instance), a GTIN/EAN code, a name, a description, but it will have its own attributes like a handle length, a handle material, a weight, a material...
+A hammer will also have a product identifier (an UUID or a sku for instance), a GTIN/EAN code, a name, a description, but it will have its own attributes like a handle length, a handle material, a weight, a material...

 So, a family can use all the attributes available in the PIM and a same attribute can be used in several families, most of your products will have a description, a name, an identifier...